cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ nox --session=pre-commit

-This session always runs with the current version of Python.
+This session always runs with the current stable release of Python.

 Use the separator ``--`` to pass additional options to ``pre-commit``.
 For example, the following command installs the pre-commit hooks,